 Funding

 M.S. students are usually self-funded when entering the program.
-First-year M.S. students should contact Prof. Han early if they want to pursue research, e.g., taking his classes and/or directive research course.
+First-year self-motivated M.S. students should contact Prof. Han early if they want to pursue research and what they want to pursue, and take his classes.
+The directed/independent research courses count as electives.

 Students are encouraged to apply for USF and external scholarships and fellowships.
 Current USF students can seek guidance from the USF Office of National Scholars.